snarfed/huffduff-video/README.md

 # huffduff-video

-Extracts the audio from videos on YouTube, Vimeo, and [many more sites](http://rg3.github.io/youtube-dl/supportedsites.html) and sends it to [Huffduffer](http://huffduffer.com/).
+Extracts the audio from videos on YouTube, Vimeo, and [many more sites](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md) and sends it to [Huffduffer](http://huffduffer.com/).

 See [huffduff-video.snarfed.org](http://huffduff-video.snarfed.org/) for bookmarklet and usage details.

-Uses [youtube-dl](http://rg3.github.io/youtube-dl/) to download the video and extract its audio track.
+Uses [yt-dlp](https://github.com/yt-dlp/yt-dlp) to download the video and extract its audio track.
 Stores the resulting MP3 file in [Backblaze B2](https://www.backblaze.com/b2/).

 License: this project is placed in the public domain.
 Alternatively, you may use it under the [CC0 license](http://creativecommons.org/publicdomain/zero/1.0/).

 ## Related projects

 * [Podify](https://www.podify.org/) is a self-hosted app that also serves feeds of the generated MP3 files.
-Also backed by youtube-dl.
+Backed by youtube-dl.
 * [youtube-dl-api-server](https://github.com/jaimeMF/youtube-dl-api-server) is a web front-end that uses youtube-dl to extract and return a video's metadata.
 * [Flask webapp and Chrome extension](https://charlesleifer.com/blog/a-flask-front-end-and-chrome-extension-for-youtube-dl/) for using youtube-dl to download a video to local disk.
 * [iOS workflow](http://www.512pixels.net/blog/2014/12/from-youtube-to-huffduffer-with-workflow) that does the same thing as huffduff-video, except all client side: downloads a YouTube video, converts it to MP3, uploads the MP3 to Dropbox, and passes it to Huffduffer.